Consumer Information for Prospective and Current Holy Cross Students (HEOA Disclosures)

 c) Study Abroad and Title IV Aid:

-c) Crime Awareness and Campus Security Report (Clery Act Report)
+c) Crime Awareness and Campus Security Report (Clery Act Report) (broken need a new link)

 Detailed information on campus safety including hate crime reporting, emergency response/evacuation, timely warning and emergency notification, and missing student notification policy, fire safety and fire log, and drug and alcohol violations are found in the annual Safety, Security and Fire report.